flowr-analysis/flowr/wiki/Control Flow Graph.md

 Similarly, flowR provides you with a set of utility functions and classes that you can use to interact with the control flow graph:

 * <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/simple-visitor.ts#L57"><code><span title="Visit all nodes reachable from the start node in the control flow graph, traversing the dependencies in execution order but ignoring cycles.">visitCfgInOrder</span></code></a> and <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/simple-visitor.ts#L17"><code><span title="Visit all nodes reachable from the start node in the control flow graph, traversing the dependencies but ignoring cycles.">visitCfgInReverseOrder</span></code></a> for simple traversals
 * <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/basic-cfg-guided-visitor.ts#L25"><code><span title="In contrast to visitCfgInOrder and visitCfgInReverseOrder , this visitor is not a simple visitor and serves as the basis for a variety of more complicated visiting orders of the control flow graph.
 It includes features to provide additional information using the NormalizedAst and the DataflowGraph .
 Use BasicCfgGuidedVisitor#start to start the traversal.">BasicCfgGuidedVisitor</span></code></a>, <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/syntax-cfg-guided-visitor.ts#L53"><code><span title="This visitor extends on the BasicCfgGuidedVisitor by dispatching visitors based on the AST type of the node.
 Use BasicCfgGuidedVisitor#start to start the traversal.">SyntaxAwareCfgGuidedVisitor</span></code></a>, <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/dfg-cfg-guided-visitor.ts#L48"><code><span title="This visitor extends on the BasicCfgGuidedVisitor by dispatching visitors based on the dataflow graph.
-Use BasicCfgGuidedVisitor#start to start the traversal.">DataflowAwareCfgGuidedVisitor</span></code></a>, and <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/semantic-cfg-guided-visitor.ts#L75"><code>SemanticCfgGuidedVisitor</code></a> for more sophisticated traversals
+Use BasicCfgGuidedVisitor#start to start the traversal.">DataflowAwareCfgGuidedVisitor</span></code></a>, and <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/semantic-cfg-guided-visitor.ts#L75"><code><span title="This visitor extends on the DataflowAwareCfgGuidedVisitor by dispatching visitors for separate function calls as well, providing more information!
+In a way, this is the mixin of syntactic and dataflow guided visitation.
+Overwrite the functions starting with on to implement your logic.
+In general, there is just one special case that you need to be aware of: In the context of a function call, flowR ...">SemanticCfgGuidedVisitor</span></code></a> for more sophisticated traversals
 * <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/control-flow-graph.ts#L266"><code><span title="Helper object for CfgEdge - an edge in the ControlFlowGraph .">CfgEdge</span></code></a> and <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/control-flow-graph.ts#L82"><code><span title="Helper object for CfgVertex - a vertex in the ControlFlowGraph .">CfgVertex</span></code></a> for easy access to the properties of the CFG and its vertices and edges
 * <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/cfg-properties.ts#L108"><code><span title="Check if the given CFG satisfies all properties.">assertCfgSatisfiesProperties</span></code></a> and <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/cfg-properties.ts#L10"><code><span title="The collection of properties that can be checked on a control flow graph.">CfgProperties</span></code></a> to check for properties of the CFG
 * <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/diff-cfg.ts#L13"><code><span title="Compare two control flow graphs and return a report on the differences.
 If you simply want to check whether they equal, use <result>.isEqual() .">diffOfControlFlowGraphs</span></code></a> to diff two CFGs